oldo/api-docs-public/source/index.html.md

 ## General Stuff

 * Client identification?
 API keys?
-* Translations - always include available translations or have language code as part of request payload?
+* Translations - return responses with default language of account.
+Language will be optional parameter with translations returned if set for product.
-  * could be nice to have language code as an optional parameter as part of the request as it simplifies the response.
+* Currency - return responses with default currency of account.
+Currency will be optional parameter with prices returned in requested currency.
 * How to identify/handle multiple locations?

 API docs for inspiration